gi-ev/biblatex-lni/README.md

 Use `\printbibliography` in your document to print the bibliography.
 Use `biber` instead of `bibtex` to generate the bibliography entries.

+## Source and Feedback

+The source of this package is maintained at <https://github.com/latextemplates/biblatex-lni>.
+This site also allows for filing issues in case something strange is encontered.

 ## License

 Copyright (c) 2016 Lukas C. Bossert, Georg Duffner, Oliver Kopp